AhmedShaykh/DApps-Developement/README.md

-# Learn to Build dApps using Next.js and Ethers in Baby Steps
+# Learn to Build DApps using Next.js and Ethers in Baby Steps

 This repo is part of the [Certified Web 3.0 and Metaverse Developer Training Program](https://www.panaverse.co/).